Saqibur/Batch-Rename-V2/README.md

 ## Doing
 - Integrate wikipedia search.
 - Add internet connection checks.
-- Create local index of all anime episodes.
 - Write updates scripts for full reseed and reindex of anime episode databse.

 ## Done
-- Parse anime episode data from Wikiepedia
+- ~Parse anime episode data from Wikiepedia~
+- ~Created primary data source for anime episodes...phew.~
+- ~Create local index of all anime episodes.~

 ## Features
 - I quickly realized that, rather than querying episode names or lists from wikipedia each time we run this app, it would be better to save a local copy inside some kind of csv.
 Not only is this more considerate with Wikimedia's API, we can just run a sync every now and then and we're good to go.
 I could even add a verify script which makes sure we have the latest corrections.